 Speaking at the launch of the ICC World Cup Schools Programme’s ‘Welcome to our Area’ and ‘Playground Pundits’ projects in London, Morgan reflected on the implications of the 2015 tournament on England’s subsequent showings in the white-ball arena.

-“That World Cup played quite a significant part in us – myself, the selectors, and the coach – [having] an actual blank sheet of paper in saying we need to change where our priorities lie with one-day international cricket,” said Morgan.
+“That World Cup played quite a significant part in us – myself, the selectors, and the coach – [having] an actual blank sheet of paper in saying we need to change where our priorities lie with one-day international cricket,” Morgan said.

 “We need to change the way that we play, we need to change the way that we select teams.
 So I think if we’d have limped to the quarter-final, that might not have happened.
 As much as it was one of the worst times of my career, I have to look back and be grateful that I’ve learned from it and that I came through and Straussy [Andrew Strauss – the ECB’s former managing director] still made me captain.”